netbox-community/ansible_modules/CONTRIBUTING.md

 ## Modules

-The structure of the Netbox modules attempts to follow the layout of the Netbox API by having a module_util for each application (`dcim, ipam, tenancy, etc`) that inherits from a base module (`NetboxModule - netbox_utils.py`) and then implements the specific endpoints within the correct application module.
+The structure of the NetBox modules attempts to follow the layout of the NetBox API by having a module_util for each application (`dcim, ipam, tenancy, etc`) that inherits from a base module (`NetboxModule - netbox_utils.py`) and then implements the specific endpoints within the correct application module.

 e.g. Add logic for adding devices under netbox_dcim.py or ip addresses under netbox_ipam.py